-6 Wireless can be considered an Ethernet adapter.
+&lt;sup>6 Wireless can be considered an Ethernet adapter.

-Initiating SNA operations (in non-QDIO mode) might be possible, but this usage has not been tested and is not supported by IBM at this time.
+&lt;sup>7 Initiating SNA operations (in non-QDIO mode) might be possible, but this usage has not been tested and is not supported by IBM at this time.

-The emulated I/O support is summarized in Table 2-1 on page 10.
+The emulated I/O support is summarized in Table 2-1 on page 12.